-The Ph.D. in Music Education is for students to integrate teaching, theory, and research in inquiry about music teaching and learning.
-Through a unique collaboration with the College of Education, Health, and Human Services, emerging scholars will engage in coursework and research in areas connecting musical and educational pedagogies.
-Students pursuing the Ph.D. in Music Education will be those interested in preparing music teacher educators at institutions of higher learning, engagement in arts education activities, and the exploration of emerging practices in curriculum, artistic instruction, and educational thought.
+The Ph.D. degree in Music Education is for students to integrate teaching, theory, and research in inquiry about music teaching and learning.
+Through a collaboration with Kent State's College of Education, Health and Human Services, the degree program allows for emerging scholars to engage in coursework and research in areas connecting musical and educational pedagogies.
+Students pursuing the Ph.D. degree will be those interested in preparing music teacher educators at institutions of higher learning, engaging in arts education activities and exploring emerging practices in curriculum, artistic instruction and educational thought.

 Fully Offered At:

 - Kent Campus

 National Association of Schools of Music; National Council for Accreditation of Teacher Education

 - Master's degree from an accredited college or university

 - Bachelor's or master's degree in music education

 - Minimum 3.000 undergraduate GPA on a 4.000 point scale

 - Official transcript(s)

 - Current and valid state teaching license earned from an accredited U.S. university program